lawrence-innovative-tech/java/JAVA/1 Fundamental & JVM Internals & Performance/1 Java Fundamentals.md

 - javac (Java Compiler ) - Convert human readable ( High level language ) to Machine or java executable ( Low level language [[#**Byte Code|ByteCode]]), without javac tool we can't convert executable format. for more [[Java Compilation Process|clarity]].
 - javadoc - Generate Java documentations
 - jvisualvm - Analysis the performance.
+- javap - we can see JVM instruction in high-level. (e.x javap -c <class_name>, javap -v (Full overview)).
+- javac -Xprint flag - to print java code in console for highlevel.
+- Module-info.java its for only necessary package to compile and run application.

 #### **JRE (Java Runtime Environment)
 - JRE contains JVM + Libraries, the execution are happens in JVM, but all necessary package are supplies from JRE.
 - In Simple word, JRE is car, JVM is engine. so, without tyre car can't move.